Egg Donation

 The advantages of using the DSR include the fact that our permanent membership price is only $199 for the recipient parents and $225 for the donor ($199 permanent membership and a $26 management fee).
 Both parties can contact each other at any time, with no middlemen.
 They can share photos and other pertinent information, such as medical updates, all while remaining private if wished.
 And, if the children have questions, they can contact the donor on the DSR (with their parents if under age 18) to receive the answers they're looking for.

-Recipient parents and donors can connect with each other at any time on the Donor Sibling Registry.
-We understand that many donor children are curious long before their 18th birthday, and many have made successful connections during their teen (and even earlier) years.
-We also understand that 18 is an arbitrary number and that parents know their children best as far as what age might be most appropriate for their child to reach out.
-This empowers everyone involved, without having the clinic or a lawyer in charge of their family information.
+Recipient parents and donors can connect anytime on the Donor Sibling Registry.
+Many donor children are curious long before their 18th birthday, and many thousands have made successful connections during their teen (and even earlier) years.
+We also understand that 18 is an arbitrary number and that parents know their children best regarding what age might be most appropriate for their child to reach out.
+This empowers everyone involved without having the clinic or a lawyer in charge of their family information.

 Attorney Corlandos Scott made a video explaining how the Donor Sibling Registry works.